fleetdm/fleet/handbook/company/product-groups.md

 Before the 🎁🗣 Feature Fest meeting, the [Customer renewals DRI](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris) adds customer requests to the 🎁🗣 Feature Fest board (`~feature fest` label) that are a high priority.

-Before the meeting, the Feature prioritization DRI adds requests from Fleet's roadmap that contribute to Fleet's [quarterly objectives (OKRs)](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit?gid=1846478041#gid=1846478041&range=A1).
+Before the meeting, the Feature prioritization DRI adds requests from Fleet's roadmap that contribute to Fleet's [quarterly key results (KRs)](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit?gid=1846478041#gid=1846478041&range=A1).

 At the **🎁🗣 Feature Fest** meeting, the Feature prioritization DRI weighs all requests in the inbox.
 When the team weighs a request, it is immediately prioritized or put to the side (not prioritized).